altmp/altv-docs/articles/changelogs/upcoming.md

 > - connectioninfo text to display text while in queue
 > - entities limit can be increased in server.toml
 > - playerheal event
-> - setter & getter to set streaminglimits
+> - setter & getter to set streaminglimits & threadcounts
 > ```

 ### Fixed